 In addition to developing curiosity, practicing NVC has also helped me to develop patience and trust (a kind of faith or confidence, based on experience).
 I have practiced these steps enough times to know (and trust) that the steps work.
 If I stay true to the process, I can rely on them.
 And I also know from experience that if I am faithful to these four steps and the consciousness that this process supports that something new, satisfying, and exciting will emerge: new insight, greater connection, and creativity.

 The emergent creativity especially continues to awe and inspire me.
 It seems that when we humans are fully heard, and experience that our needs matter, that we are capable of immense creativity and possibility.
 All kinds of solutions appear that we didn’t see before; they were previously unavailable or somehow hidden.
 I call these emergent moments, “Empathy Magic.”
-(I’m teaching a 6-week online course in 2019 on Empathy Magic).

 And all of this: the curiosity, the trust (in the process), and the resulting “magic” of new possibility that comes from empathy, all depends on another acquired NVC skill: sitting with not knowing.
 If you think about it, trust or faith in the process — and the resulting emergent creativity — also involves being able to tolerate uncertainty.